Substantive Change

 Please contact us:

-Kasey Neece-Fielder, Associate Vice Provost for Strategic Planning and Assessment and SACSCOC Accreditation Liaison
+Kasey Neece-Fielder, Associate Vice President for Strategic Planning and Assessment and SACSCOC Accreditation Liaison

 kasey.neece-fielder@utsa.edu